-At the Polish border, some Ukrainians are fleeing while others stay to fight
+While some Ukrainians flee, others are rushing back to fight

 “We ask citizens to inform about the movement of equipment!” the ministry tweeted.
 “Make molotov cocktails, neutralize the infidels!
 Peaceful residents — be careful!
 Do not leave the house!”

 “We will fight them back,” Viktor said as he waited for a ride into Ukraine.
-He spoke on the condition his last name be used, citing his plan to join a military unit.
+He spoke on the condition that his last name not be used, citing his plan to join a military unit.

 The United States and European allies are imposing sanctions on Russia and sending arms to Ukraine, but aren’t sending troops to join the fight.
 Viktor said he was disappointed by what he saw as insufficient support.
 “The United States turned their back on us,” he said.
 “We will remember their behavior.”